kmorimatsu/cpkmmidi/README.md

 CP/KM midi; a CP/M ver 2.2 emulator running on KM-Z80 midi

 ## about CP/KM midi
 CP/KM midi is an emulator of PC running with CP/M (ver 2.2; 54k system).
 This project also contains construction of a MachiKania family computer board platform.

 ## to compile
 Use XC32 ver 1.32 for comipling the source code.
-Select either ntsc.c or lcd.c for NTSC video monitor or ILI9341 LCD monitor.
 Heap and stack sizes are both 512 bytes.
 Optimizaion level is 1.

 ## License